I remember when my daughter first started walking, I was such a blubbering mess. Those first steps are an emotional time for any parent…

 But before long, they get their bearings and start to be able to walk more steadily.
-But before then, a baby walker is a good way to help them along and get them moving quicker; plus, they make it more safe for them and keep them from falling so often.
+You might be thinking that a baby walker is a great idea to help them get a headstart, plus they make it more safe for them and keep them from falling so often.
 Bruises and bumps are a rite of passage for every toddler on their road to walking, but why not help them out?

 There are dangerous involved and injuries have happened because of parents leaving their kids unattended while using their walker.
 You’ll hear a lot of differing opinions on both sides of the issue, and I’ll leave it up to you to decide whether or not to use one.

 The danger of the walkers is mostly due to misuse and neglect by the parents themselves, I’m sorry to say.
 You just can’t leave your baby unattended in the walker; this has lead to children falling down stairs, pulling things on top of them (a toddler can understand “don’t do that!” but an infant can’t).

 The big problem is that walkers allow children mobility beyond their natural capability; they’re just not developmentally ready to be on 2 legs around the time we put them in walkers.
 Falls are common, and falling even such a short distance can be terribly dangerous to the delicate baby.